tudo-aqua/bgw/bgw-docs/src/main/jekyll/concepts/user-input/UserInput.md

 ## Distinction between ComponentViews, DynamicComponentViews and UIComponentViews

-There are three types of components, that can handle user input differently.
+There are three types of /components, that can handle user input differently.

 - [ComponentViews][ComponentViewKDoc] have function references that can deal with mouse, key and drop events.